Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

 For running a job that will be picked up by Github Actions, you'll have to set up the following folder structure in the repository.

-- Create a folder with the name *.github*.
+- Create a folder with the name `.github`.
-- Inside that folder, create a folder with the name *workflows*.
+- Inside that folder, create a folder with the name `workflows`.
-- Create a .yml file inside *workflows* with a name like "run-python.yml".
+- Create a .yml file inside workflows with a name like `run-python.yml`.
 <!-- end of the list -->
     .github/workflows/run-python.yml